 More than just a summer destination

-When you picture a vacation in the Adirondacks, you probably imagine warm summer evenings camping under the stars, early morning fishing trips, and paddling for miles in the fresh water lakes, ponds and streams.
-While all of that is great, and we - just like you - sometimes dream about the warmer months & the activities that go along with them, we really understand the true beauty of what winter has to offer.
+When you picture a vacation in the Adirondacks, you probably imagine warm summer evenings camping under the stars, early morning fishing trips, and paddling for miles in the fresh water lakes, ponds, and streams.
+While all of that is great, and we in the Adirondacks — just like you — sometimes dream about the warmer months and the activities that go along with them, we really understand the true beauty of what winter has to offer.
 With winter comes ice, and with ice comes a whole new dimension of fun!

 Tupper Lake sure knows how to embrace the ice!

 As the lakes and ponds begin to freeze over, Tupper Lake boasts a fresh roster of activities to drive us outdoors.
 And while they may not be the activities you traditionally associate with an Adirondack getaway, if you have never experienced Tupper Lake in the winter, here is a little glimpse as to what you are missing.

 In the summer months, softball, basketball, tennis, and volleyball courts keep people active at the Tupper Lake Municipal Park.
 But in the dead of winter, it is an outdoor skating rink that summons families.
 Skaters of all varieties can enjoy free skating under the lights of the outdoor skating rink.
 In addition to the rink at the park, skaters can also find free public skating indoors at the Tupper Lake Memorial Civic Center, as well as the outdoor rink in the nearby village of Piercefield.